 We’ve all been there.
-Your alarm clock rings after a restless night of sleep, your child wakes up sick, emails are piling up and today, to top it all off, you have an important client presentation to make.
-Stress is often an inevitable part of our lives, and in small doses, it’s beneficial.
-But how you manage it over the long term is critical to your health.
+Your alarm clock rings after a restless night of sleep, your child wakes up sick and emails are piling up.
+Stress is often an inevitable part of our lives, but how you manage it over the long term is critical to your health.

-Feeling stress for long periods of time can set off a host of physical and emotional health problems.
-For that reason, it’s important to recognize the signs of stress—and address them through sleep, exercise and even quality nutrition early on.
-Most people don’t realize it, but good nutrition can do just as much as—if not more than—any bubble bath to combat the negative effects of stress.
+Stress can set off a host of physical and emotional health problems.
+That’s why it’s important to recognize the signs — and address them through sleep, exercise and even quality nutrition early on.

-“Eating a diet rich in healthy foods like dark leafy vegetables and lean proteins, such as fish, can build a solid foundation for your body and can also reduce inflammation and oxidation,” says , PhD, a senior principal research scientist with Abbott.
+“Eating a diet rich in healthy foods like dark leafy vegetables and lean proteins, such as fish, can build a solid foundation for your body,” says Matthew Kuchan, PhD, a research scientist with Abbott.
 “Compounds found in these foods in addition to an overall healthy diet are great for combating the side effects that stress has on our bodies.”

-In today’s 24/7 lives, it’s more important than ever to make time to take care of ourselves.
-Stress can have .
-If you are feeling stressed, take note of the five tips below.
-Small changes you can make now can put you on track to reducing your stress:
+If you are feeling stress, take note of the five tips below.
+Making small changes can put you on track to reducing your stress:

 Eat foods rich in anti-inflammatory compounds such as unsaturated fatty acids (like salmon and tuna), antioxidants, polyphenols and carotenoids (like dark chocolate, green leafy vegetables, bright-colored peppers and wine).
 These foods, all included in the Mediterranean diet, are great for reducing inflammation.